 The only person that we have been given a chance to get to know up to this point was Joshua, and it really is no surprise that Moses chose him as one of the 12.
 Joshua was more than just Moses’ personal assistant, he was a reliable leader and war hero.
 Someone God called to be strong and courageous.

-Why were Caleb and other 10 chosen for this important expedition?
+Why were Caleb and the other 10 chosen for this important expedition to the promised land?

 We’re not sure.
 We can only assume that they, like Joshua, were known for being mighty men of valor.
 But, as we’ll see, their reputation wasn’t a true representation of who they really were.
 I reckon that if Moses were given the chance to choose his team over again, he’d do so differently.
 He’d probably do it more God’s way.